gfmio/travis-shields-docs/CONTRIBUTING.md

 Welcome and Thank you for contributing to this project!

+Please note we have a [code of conduct](https://github.com/gfmio/example-calculator/blob/master/CODE_OF_CONDUCT.md).
+PLease follow it in all your interactions with the project and be respectful to all members of the community at all times.

 - Please suggest **enhancements**, report **bugs** or other **issues** at <https://github.com/gfmio/example-calculator/issues> using the provided issue templates.
 Before submitting an issue, please check if a similar issues has already been submitted previously.
 - Please do not report **security-related issues** publicly, but rather via email to <git@gfm.io> (PGP-encrypted, if at all possible).
 - We follow the standard GitHub [fork & pull](https://help.github.com/articles/using-pull-requests/#fork--pull) approach to pull requests.
 Just fork the official repo, develop in a branch, and submit a PR at <https://github.com/gfmio/example-calculator/pulls>!

-Finally, please be respectful to all members of the community at all times and follow to our [code of conduct](https://github.com/gfmio/example-calculator/blob/master/CODE_OF_CONDUCT.md).

 ## Community

-In case of questions about the contribution process or for discussion of specific issues please visit the [dev gitter chat](https://gitter.im/XYZ/dev).
+In case of questions about the contribution process or for discussion of specific issues please visit the [gitter chat](https://gitter.im/gfmio/example-calculator).

 If you don't have previous open source experience or experience contributing to this project, have a look at issues tagged [good first issue](https://github.com/gfmio/example-calculator/labels/good%20first%20issue).
 They are typically small, self-contained and an easy way to get started with contributions.